zhang-mickey/computational-geometry/README.md

 **What is the complexity of the Voronoi diagram of any set P of n points in the plane, using O notation, assuming no four points of P lie on a same circle?**
 O(n)

 **Given a set P of n points in the plane, what is the maximum number of edges in P s Voronoi diagram?**
 3n-6

+**7.1Prove that for any n > 3 there is a set of n point sites in the plane such that one of the cells of Vor(P ) has n − 1 vertices.**

+placing n−1 points equally spaced on a circle around a central point would result in the central Voronoi cell being a regular (n−1)-gon with n−1 vertices

-**Prove that any algorithm for computing the Voronoi diagram of a set of n point sites in the plane needs Ω(n log n) in the worst-case.**
+**7.3Prove that any algorithm for computing the Voronoi diagram of a set of n point sites in the plane needs Ω(n log n) in the worst-case.**

 use a reduction from the sorting problem，which is known to have a lower bound of Ω(nlogn)